Yan'an: ROC era

 After the fall of the Qing dynasty, the city became part of the newly created Republic of China, and was reorganized by the Republican government in 1913 under Yulin Circuit.
 In 1920, the circuit's government was moved to the city of Fushi, within present-day Baota District.
 Circuits were abolished in 1928, resulting in counties being directly administered by the provincial government.

-Throughout the Republic of China, feudal-like landlordism persisted in Yan'an, and a number of observers found it to be worse in the region than elsewhere in rural China.
+Throughout the Republic of China era, feudal-like landlordism persisted in Yan'an, and a number of observers found it to be worse in the region than elsewhere in rural China.